gogurlbaby/teeket/README.md

 Teeket App

 # Description
+This application was designed as the capstone project for cohort 6 team 2 web development pro track managed by the Hertechtrail team.
-This is a web application for event management.
+Teeket application  is a  web application developed for event management.
 It provides a platform for users to create, manage, and promote their events conveniently.
 Users can create an event, discover existing events, and perform various actions related to event management.

 # Installation
 1. Clone the repository: git clone <https://github.com/gogurlbaby/teeket/>